Amarc Resources (CVE:AHR) Stock Price Down 19.1% – Here’s What Happened

-Shares of Amarc Resources Ltd. (CVE:AHR – Get Free Report) traded down 19.1% during trading on Saturday .
-The stock traded as low as C$0.49 and last traded at C$0.55.
-769,320 shares traded hands during mid-day trading, an increase of 45% from the average session volume of 529,368 shares.
+Amarc Resources Ltd. (CVE:AHR – Get Free Report) shares dropped 19.1% on Saturday .
+The company traded as low as C$0.49 and last traded at C$0.55.
+Approximately 769,320 shares traded hands during mid-day trading, an increase of 45% from the average daily volume of 529,368 shares.
 The stock had previously closed at C$0.68.

-In other Amarc Resources news, Director Diane Samantha Nicolson sold 75,000 shares of the firm’s stock in a transaction on Thursday, January 23rd.
-The stock was sold at an average price of C$0.57, for a total transaction of C$42,945.00.
-Also, Senior Officer Trevor Thomas bought 70,000 shares of the firm’s stock in a transaction on Monday, February 24th.
-The shares were purchased at an average cost of C$0.71 per share, with a total value of C$49,700.00.
-Over the last three months, insiders have sold 148,500 shares of company stock valued at $91,395.
-35.62% of the stock is currently owned by company insiders.
+In other news, Director Diane Samantha Nicolson sold 75,000 shares of Amarc Resources stock in a transaction that occurred on Thursday, January 23rd.
+The shares were sold at an average price of C$0.57, for a total value of C$42,945.00.
+Also, Senior Officer Trevor Thomas acquired 70,000 shares of the stock in a transaction dated Monday, February 24th.
+The stock was acquired at an average price of C$0.71 per share, for a total transaction of C$49,700.00.
+Over the last quarter, insiders have sold 148,500 shares of company stock valued at $91,395.
+35.62% of the stock is currently owned by corporate insiders.

 Amarc Resources Ltd. engages in the acquisition, exploration, and development of mineral properties in Canada.
 The company explores for copper, gold, silver, and molybdenum deposits.
 It holds 100% interest in the IKE project covering an area of 462 square kilometers located in the Gold Bridge, south-central British Columbia; the DUKE project covering an area of 678 square kilometers located northeast of Smithers, central British Columbia; and the JOY project covering an area of 492 square kilometers located in the Toodoggone region of north-central British Columbia.